-Students may be aware that on graduation to Diploma their upgrade to Graduate Level 1 is at a discounted rate, setting them on their professional Pilates career path.
+Students may be aware that on graduation they can upgrade their membership at a discounted rate*, setting them on their Pilates career path.
 And there are further benefits as you continue to rise up the scale:

-- Mat members upgrading to Level 1 accrue 15PDPs for completing their Diploma as well as gaining access to the online Journal of Bodywork and Movement Therapies
+- Group members upgrading to Studio Instructor or Pilates Practitioner Level 1 accrue 15PDPs for completing their Diploma as well as gaining access to the online Journal of Bodywork and Movement Therapies

-- Completing your Advanced Diploma of Pilates Instruction whilst at Level 1 allows you to automatically upgrade to Level 2.
-It is also worth 15PDPs on graduation for any of the Full Membership levels.
+- Completing your Advanced Diploma of Pilates Instruction whilst at Pilates Practitioner Level 1 allows you to automatically upgrade to Pilates Practitioner Level 2.
+It is also worth 15PDPs on graduation for any of the Pilates Practitioner Membership levels.

-- Once at Level 3, if you complete a Certificate IV Training and Assessment (or equivalent) you may upgrade to Trainer Level 1.
+- Once at Pilates Practitioner Level 3, if you complete a Certificate IV Training and Assessment (or equivalent) you may upgrade to Pilates Practitioner Trainer Level 1.
 You are then eligible to present PAA approved Pilates workshops (which accrue PDPs).

-- Furthermore, as a Principal or Principal Trainer your classes will attract PDPs for other PAA members who attend them – always a favourite when they’re trying to make up points at membership renewal time!
+- Furthermore, as a Pilates Practitioner Principal or Pilates Practitioner Principal Trainer your classes will attract PDPs for other PAA members who attend them – always a favourite when they’re trying to make up points at membership renewal time!

 Other PAA member benefits linked to Membership level :

-- PAA endorsement: display a Mat or Studio accredited PAA logo to signify your level of qualification
+- PAA endorsement: display the appropriate PAA Membership Badge on your website and business media to signify your level of qualification

-- Level 2 members and above may register their own studio to be listed on the website search facility
+- PAA members may register their own studio to be listed on the website search facility

-- All Full members gain access to the online Journal of Bodywork and Movement Therapies
+- All Studio and Pilates Practitioner members gain access to the online Journal of Bodywork and Movement Therapies

-- Level 3 members may submit applications to present a class at the PAA Conference
+- Pilates Practitioner Level 3 members may submit applications to present a class at the PAA Conference

-- Trainer Level 2 members may submit applications to present a workshop at the PAA Conference
+- Pilates Practitioner Trainer Level 2 members may submit applications to present a workshop at the PAA Conference

 So don’t delay!
 If it’s over a year since you last checked, you are possibly entitled to a higher level than you currently are!